 Some Medical factors:

 - Undescended testes.

 Deficient Sperm Production

-Infection: Around 30% to 75% of infertility in men, is due to some infection of the reproductive organs.
-The presence of anti-sperm antibodies, which assault and obliterate the sperms are normally a decent marker that an infection is present.
-Such diseases are typically treated with antibodies.
+Around 30% to 75% of infertility in men is due to some infection of the reproductive organs.
+The presences of anti-sperm antibodies, which assault and obliterate the sperms, are normally a decent marker that an infection is present.
+Such diseases are typically treated with antibodies..

 Ejaculatory Duct Obstruction presents with a low discharge volume on semen along with no sperm number or low sperm motility.
 Ejaculatory conduit impediment is the reason for fruitlessness in 1-5% of infertile men.
 Albeit abnormal, ejaculatory conduit block is determined and treated to have negligibly intrusive procedures.
 In some cases, there is the complete absence of vas deferens.
 At Delhi IVF we can overcome this problem by surgical procedures as TESA, MESA or TESE.

 Some Other Factors May Contribute to Male Infertility Such As:

 - Genetic problems.

 - Infections of the testes (like tuberculosis, mumps, sexually transmitted diseases etc).